puppetlabs/puppetlabs-docker/README.md

 }
 ```

-To install install Docker EE on RHEL/CentOS:
+To install Docker EE on RHEL/CentOS:

 ```puppet
 class { 'docker':